987839088534212

 Among the pros and cons of being a traveling nurse is the flexibility in contract length.

-While the typical contract length is 13 weeks, Trusted Nurse Staffing offers flexible contracts for 8-, 13-, 26-, and even 52-week contracts.
+While the typical contract length is 13 weeks, Trusted Nurse Staffing offers flexible contracts for 6, 8, or 13 weeks.

 How Much Do Travel Nurses Make?